 It’s easy to create more plants for your garden without having to fork out at the garden centre.
 Take softwood cuttings from your ornamental shrubs and woody herbs, and you can boost stocks for free.

 Softwood cuttings should be taken during spring and summer, from March to August.
 Choose strong, current season’s shoots, as they have the potential to root quickly and rapidly grow into new plants.
-The hydrangea shoots (pictured above) are perfect.
+The hydrangea shoots (pictured above) are perfect for taking hydrangea cuttings.

 Taking cuttings is simple and easy, and a cost effective method of filling gaps in beds and borders.
 It’s also a great way to replace dead shrubs, or to create gifts for friends and family.